mahoney1/docs/animaltracking-tutorial.md

 In approx. one minute or less, you should get confirmation the contract was successfully instantiated and you should see the instantiated contract called `animaltracking@xxx`, under the 'Fabric Local Ops' pane.

+10. For Part 2 of this tutorial, you will need an (IBM Blockchain Platform SaaS instance)[https://cloud.ibm.com/catalog/services/blockchain-platform] and have completed the (Build a network tutorial)[https://cloud.ibm.com/docs/services/blockchain?topic=blockchain-ibp-console-build-network]

 Successful completion of these pre-reqs, is the basis from which this tutorial can now proceed.

 ## Estimated time

-After the prerequisites are completed, this should take approximately *45-60 minutes* to complete.
+After the prerequisites are completed, this should take approximately *60 minutes* to complete.

 ## Scenario

-Jane Pearson has been at CONGA Co-op for 10 years now, and of late, she has taken on a very special role: she is responsible for keeping a handle on the SHEEPGOAT numbers, as they are a rare species (super-evolutionary in fact: they don't need any vaccines, tetanus jabs, immune to diseases, that affect their cousins!).
+Jane Pearson has been at CONGA Co-op for 10 years now, and of late, she has taken on a very special role: she is responsible for keeping a handle on the SHEEPGOAT numbers, as they are a rare species (super-evolutionary in fact: they shouldn't need any vaccines, tetanus jabs, immune to diseases, that affect their cousins!).
 Jane needs key stats about SHEEPGOATS at her fingertips.
-Part of her remit is to monitor events affecting SHEEPGOATS in the co-op region, be they 'green' events like new registrations, or more critical ones such as quarantined SHEEPGOATs and needs to know they are imminently being inspected by a Farm Vet.
+Part of her remit is to monitor events affecting SHEEPGOATS in the co-op region, be they benign 'green' events like new registrations, or more critical ones such as quarantined SHEEPGOATs (why??) and needs to know they are imminently being inspected by a specialised SHEEPGOAT Vet.

 Jane relies heavily on her dashboard app, in particular the events, from which she can instigate actions.

 OK, lets get started !

+# PART 1: Integrate React Dashboard App, Blockchain Ledger data with a Local Fabric instance

 ## Steps